MithrilJS/mithril.js/ospec/README.md

 export PATH=./node_modules/.bin:$PATH
 ```

-...and you'll be able to run `ospec` without npx, npm, etc. This one-time setup will also work with other binaries across all your node projects.
+...and you'll be able to run `ospec` without npx, npm, etc. This one-time setup will also work with other binaries across all your node projects, as long as you run binaries from the root of your projects.

 ---